Q: How do I know a UC Online course will count toward my degree or other requirements?

 Q: I am a senior.
 Will I be given priority over sophomores and juniors to enroll in courses from another campus?

-A: Not at the present time; students register for cross-campus courses on a first-come, first-served basis.
+A: Not at the present time; students register for UC Online courses on a first-come, first-served basis.

 Q: Can I get on a waitlist if a course is full?